palakbhawsar98/Terraform-Notes/README.md

 ```
 #### Output Variables in Terraform
-Output variables are used to store the vallue of expression in terraform
+Output variables are used to store the value of expression in terraform
 ```
 output "public_ip_addr" {
    value = aws_instance.jenkinsserver.public_ip